Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Design, operation, and data analysis

-{\bf NR data.} Measured reflectivity curves have been fitted using \textsf{refnx} \cite{Nelson2019} software, which allows for interfacial structure modeling in terms of several piled-up layers, and that contains a versatile environment for model refinement and constraint implementation.
-For instance, in the case of DPPC Langmuir monolayers the interface model can be established straightforward using a macro specific for the modeling of lipid layers (the `LipidLeaflet' macro).
-This macro implements the molecular constraint that ensures the same surface excess at both the headgroups layer and the tails layer \cite{Gerelli2016, Campbell2018a, Nelson2019}.
-After the fitting procedure one can obtain the SLD profile across the vertical coordinate and the values of the corresponding parameters defining the transversal structure of the interfacial film.
-In the data presented here only the chain thickness and the area per molecule have been leaved as a free parameters in the fitting process (see Table \ref{tab:summ}).
+{\bf NR data.} The measured reflectivity curves (Fig. \ref{fig:NR}) have been fitted using \textsf{refnx} software \cite{Nelson2019}, which allows modelling of the interfacial structure in terms of several piled-up layers and contains a versatile environment for model refinement and implementation of constraints.
+For instance, in the case of lipid monolayers, the interface model can be established straightforwardly using a specific macro for the modelling of lipid layers (the `LipidLeaflet' macro).
+This macro implements the molecular constraint that ensures the same area per molecule ($A_{\textrm{molec}}$) in both the headgroup layer and the tail layer, in which the lipid monolayer is sub-divided \cite{Gerelli2016, Campbell2018a, Nelson2019}.
+After the fitting procedure, one can obtain a scattering length density (SLD) profile across the vertical coordinate and the values of the corresponding parameters defining the transverse structure of the interfacial film (see Table \ref{tab:summ}).